learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 ### Example

-See plug-in example [rapi\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/rapi_plugin).
+See the plug-in example [rapi\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/rapi_plugin) for more information.
 It covers:

 * Inheriting `SkydelRapiAccess` to facilitate `post` call
 * Posting commands to Skydel
 * Using callback to handle command result